New census data will shape political maps

 Democrats and Republicans at the capitol were eyeball-deep in the maps and this fall's redistricting effort.
 Republican majorities in the House and Senate have shrunk in recent elections – and the GOP can use redistricting to shore up its control of the state legislature.

-"Certainly, the incentive is there for them to engineer maps that allow them to hold onto the majority power," said Ken Lawler, a founder of a watchdog group called Fair Districts GA.
+"Certainly, the incentive is there for them to engineer maps that allow them to hold onto the majority power," Ken Lawler, a founder of a watchdog group called Fair Districts GA said.

 Republicans controlled the shaping of the state's current districts.
 Democrats tried to do the same thing before they lost power in the early 2000s.